the Not Happily Ever After Series

 I hear her swallow.

-I walk toward her.
+I walk toward my Queen.
 She's working at her desk and she can't see me approach.
-I kiss her neck and cup her breasts.
+I kiss her neck and cup her breasts and she stiffens.

 ´We're alone,´ I reassure her.